Creating and Running a Laravel Project in ServBay

 6

-Enter Project Directory
+Enter the Project Directory

 bashcd /Applications/ServBay/www/servbay-laravel-app